oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 * The authorization code grant is extended with the functionality from PKCE ({{RFC7636}}) such that the only method of using the authorization code grant according to this specification requires the addition of the PKCE mechanism
+* Redirect URIs must be compared using exact string matching as per Section 4.1.3 of {{I-D.ietf-oauth-security-topics}}
 * The Implicit grant (`response_type=token`) is omitted from this specification as per Section 2.1.2 of {{I-D.ietf-oauth-security-topics}}
 * The Resource Owner Password Credentials grant is omitted from this specification